carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 Fret not.
 PHP supports your emojis.
 In fact, since a `string` is an array of `char`, and therefore an array of bytes, then it supports any string, in any encoding. **All you have to do is know what encoding you're working with**!
 This is paramount in _any_ application you're working.
 Know your encoding.
 [Do it](/images/didyoudoit.jpg).

 Most of the time your encoding will be the encoding defined in your system.
-You can go ahead and try this now in your favourite Linux distro, or OSX[^3], `echo $LC_ALL`.
+You can go ahead and try this now in your favourite Linux distro, or OSX[^windows], `echo $LC_ALL`.
 For me, it's `en_US.UTF-8`, which unsurprisingly is what our previous Google search told us about 🤔 and "f09fa494".

 In PHP you can also do `echo getenv('LC_ALL');`